NO. TO SPOILERS.

 concept 3: you’re never really apart from your lover

 concept 3: love sets you free and doesn’t bind you.

 Santiago meets fatima, a girl by the well in the dessert oasis.
 He falls in love with her and is conflicted about leaving.
 Chase his dreams, the signs, the pyramids – or stay with her, having found a different treasure ?

 Fatima however insists that he leave.
 That him giving up his ‘personal legend’ would make him untrue with himself and taint their love.
 That if they were meant to be, they’ll meet again.
 Love in the intuitive arts, isn’t just a seeking or a desire – but a witnessing and allowing of another person to become their truest selves.
 This is why the concept of twin flames, a highly valued relationship, is often likened to be a perfect mirror.
-Love allows the other to see more of themself, or with how rumi put it, there is no bring grain to a grain house – so what you bring is a mirror and create infinities.
+Love allows the other to see more of themself, or with how rumi put it, there is no bringing grain to a grain house – so what you bring is a mirror to create infinities.

 4 the glass merchant who wants to go to mecca

 concept 4: we’re our own obstacle when it comes to our dreams